Evalar

 Evalar (Эвалар) is a Russian company producing dietary supplements.
 As of 2014, it held the largest share – 17% – of Russia's dietary supplements market.
-Commercial and plantation of medicinal herbs Evalar located in the Altai Krai.
-Headquarters — in Biysk.

 History

 The company was established in 1991 on the basis of Altai Research Institute of Chemical Technology.
 The original institute was a Soviet defence industry establishment producing gas coolers for the military.
 As the Soviet Union collapsed and the state enterprises were privatized, Larisa Prokopieva, who at the time headed one of the departments of the Institute, converted its facilities, originally to produce bubble gum, then cosmetics, and later, dietary supplements.

+Criticism

+Cardiologist Sergey Agarkov criticized the company for the following: